 - Big "NO!": His review of "Flex (Ooh Ooh Ooh)" by Rich Homie Quan on Billboard Breakdown (skip to 10.03).

 - Big "WHAT?!": His reaction to a Gucci Mane lyric on another Billboard Breakdown.

 - Big "WHY?!": His reaction to Beyoncé's "7/11" in the Worst Hit Songs of 2015 video as well as a Kanye West lyric from Billboard Breakdown.

 - Brain Bleach:

 Mark: I was going to use the line "the cake is a lie", but then I considered what the sexualization of that metaphor might mean in reference to Portal and I now have to rethink my entire life.

 - When discussing DNCE's "Cake by the Ocean" on Billboard Breakdown:

 Mark: Big Sean treats his girl with casual disinterest even though she apparently 'respects him like a father figure' - ew.

 - Also when discussing Big Sean's "Play No Games" on the July 18th, 2015 episode of Billboard Breakdown:

-- The Cameo: Mark appears in Part 2 of The Double Agent's Worst Hit Songs of 2009 video as well as the Weathered, A Thousand Suns, and Still Not Getting Any... episodes of Rocked Reviews' series Regretting the Past.
+- Mark himself appears in Part 2 of The Double Agent's Worst Hit Songs of 2009 video as well as the Weathered, A Thousand Suns, Still Not Getting Any..., Scars and Souvenirs and Trapt episodes of Regretting the Past.